Remorc/local-webpage/README.md

 ## Affecting Data

 In order to customize the data on your local page, you will need to create (or edit) a json file.
-A `sample.json` has been provided for you.
+A `sample.json` has been provided for you in the `data` directory.
 If you create a different file, you will need to update the script import in `index.html`.

 ## Chrome